aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 1. Client-side: Determine if the current user is signed in

-Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx` that render their child components based on the status of the user.
+Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx`.
+They render their child components based on the status of the user.
 Right now it is hard-coded to `true`.
 We need to make it reflect reality.

 Fortunately, `authenticare/client` package exports an `isAuthenticated` function.
-Here are [the docs](https://github.com/don-smith/authenticare/blob/master/docs/client/isAuthenticated.md) although you probably won't need them.
+Here are [the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/isAuthenticated.md).

 With that in place, you can now see the "Register" and "Sign in" links in the app now.